ddhartma/Recommendation-Engines/README.md

 [image4]: assets/content_based_recom.png "image4"

 # Recommendation Engines
-Let's create Recommendation Engines for Movie Tweetings
+Let's create Recommendation Engines for Movie Tweetings.
+This is the base of how e.g. Facebook offers personalized advertising to you.
+You will learn in this session how Recommendation Engines make predictions on your preferences based on your historical behavior.

 ## Outline
 - [Recommendation Engines](#Recommendation_Engines)